drosoCode/drosocode.github.io/content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/index.md

 Reading the issues and pull-requests on the libfreenectv2 repo regarding this matter, I found the following [PR](https://github.com/OpenKinect/libfreenect2/pull/1197) from which I copied most of my code.

-I slightly modified it to directly write the raw frames to stdout (the logs are sent to stderr), remove the dependency on opencv for color space conversion
+I slightly modified it to directly write the raw frames to stdout (the logs are sent to stderr), remove the dependency on opencv for color space conversion (and also add a frame limiter, but this was mostly used for testing).

+Now, we just need to add this file and the CMakeLists file in a `frame_grabber` folder and reference our project in the main CMakeLists file with `ADD_SUBDIRECTORY(\${MY_DIR}/examples/frame_grabber)` for it to be build during libfreenect2 compilation.

 {{< file "content/posts/overengineering-a-mirror-or-how-i-pxe-booted-a-k3s-cluster-part-2/assets/kinect/frame_grabber.cpp" >}}